Seed saving is one of the small joys of gardening: knowing that what you planted this year can continue for many years to come.

 I like to stash my seeds in paper coin envelopes to save space, but you can also use small baggies, spice jars, tea tins, pill boxes, medicine bottles, old film canisters, or any other container you find around the house.

-Label the container immediately with the plant name and date of harvest—it sounds obvious, but I’ve saved my fair share of “Grab Bag Tomatoes” before when I was collecting different varieties of tomato seeds at the same time, and got them all mixed up.
+Label the container immediately with the plant name and date of harvest—it sounds obvious, but I’ve saved my fair share of “Grab Bag Tomatoes” over the years when I collected different varieties of tomato seeds at the same time, and got them all mixed up.

 Seeds are most viable when sowed within the first year or two of saving, but if properly dried and stored under ideal conditions, can last several years.
-(Here’s a handy cheat sheet to estimate the lifespan of common vegetable, herb, and flower seeds.)
+(Download my handy cheat sheet to help you figure out how long your seeds will last.)

 This post updated from an article that originally appeared on September 10, 2011.